groupultra/sdk-public/docs/source/moobius_database_database_interface.rst

 ---------------------------------------------------------------------------------------------------------------------
 DatabaseInterface.all_keys(self)

+  Parameters:
+    (No parameters in this class constructor)
+  Returns:
-Returns an iterable of all keys, the details of which depend on the implementation.
+    The  iterable of all keys, the details of which depend on the implementation.
+  Raises:
+    (this function does not raise any errors of its own)

 .. _moobius.database.database_interface.DatabaseInterface.__str__: